IBM/CodeEngine/thumbnail/README.md

 cloud components without your explicit permission.
 In this case, we need to authorize access to your COS bucket from your Code Engine project.

-To do this we'll first need the Service Instance ID of our Code Engine project.
+Since Code Engine itself also behaves like an Service Offering and inherited projects like Service Instances of this, we can use the Service Instance ID of our Code Engine project to accomplish this.
-To get that we'll use the following command:
+To get the ID we'll use the following command:

 ```
 $ ibmcloud ce project current